 4. Curl Girl

 Looking for a bold new way to wear your dread extensions?
-Why not try a rebellious style by shaving the side of your hair, leaving just hair on the top for a daring, but lovely “dread hawk.”
-Then, wear your dreads in a braid, bun or just loosely.
+Why not try a rebellious style by shaving the side of your hair, leaving just hair on the top for a daring but lovely “dread hawk.”
+Then, wear your dreads in a braid, a bun or just loosely.

-Another option is to try faux hawk look.
-Pull sides of your hair up tightly and twist dreads in the middle of head and secure with some bobby pins.
+Another option is to try a fauxhawk look.
+Pull sides of your hair up tightly and twist dreads in the middle of the head and secure with bobby pins.
 Try this for special occasions or as a part of your everyday look.

 7. Big Braided Dreadlocks

 Gather your lovely locs together and make a massive braid.
-Whether it’s a traditional french braid or fabulous cornrows, dreads that are braided look much cooler than braiding your natural mane.
+Whether it’s a traditional french braid or fabulous cornrows, dreads that are braided look super cool.

 8. Bright Dreadlocks

 Adding a pop of color to your dreadlocks will add vibrancy to your look.
 Get crazy and go for a bright red or even a purple hue.
-Don’t want to be that wild?
-You can still have fun with hair color by adding in some shades of red, blonde or even the ever-trendy gray hair.
+Don’t want to go that wild?
+You can still have fun with hair color by adding in some shades of red, blonde or even the ever-trendy gray look.